brunj7/rmarkdown-intro/README.md

 We will primarily be using a web browser, `R`, `RStudio`.
 Please be sure these are all installed on your laptop, as follows:

-- **R:** We will use R version 3.5.1, which you can download and install from [CRAN](https://cran.rstudio.com)
+- **R:** We will use  the lastest R version, which you can download and install from [CRAN](https://cran.rstudio.com)

 - **RStudio**: RStudio is an excellent front-end (IDE) for R with integrated graphics and coding tools and is recommended (read: required) for this course.
 It is free and available for both Windows, Mac OS X and Linux.
-To download RStudio (current version is 1.1.456), visit [RStudio's download page](https://www.rstudio.com/products/rstudio/download/).
+To download RStudio, visit [RStudio's download page](https://www.rstudio.com/products/rstudio/download/).
   *If you don't know how up to date your version of RStudio is, please download a recent version and install it*

 - **R packages:** Please be sure you have installed or updated the following packages: